Waynenyarky/Capstone/SSO.md

   - After Google sign‑in: if TOTP authenticator is enabled, the Two‑Factor screen is shown.
   - After biometrics login: TOTP is skipped (biometric success is treated as second factor).

+## Recent Changes
+- Mobile sign‑in flows persist session and profile cache for smoother startup:
+  - Saves `loggedInEmail`, `lastLoginEmail`, avatar, and basic profile so the app can render immediately after launch.
+- Logout UX:
+  - Logging out now returns to the Login screen and does not auto‑open the Two‑Factor screen.
+  - If any known account has biometrics enabled, the login page will still offer “Login Using Biometrics”.
+- Google avatar handling:
+  - When a Google photo URL is present, the app prefers the highest‑quality variant and caches it locally when appropriate.

 ## Prerequisites
 - Google Cloud project with OAuth client IDs: Web and Android.
 - Mobile app configured with `google_sign_in` and `.env`.